Calls for Papers

 IJFAB publishes at least one open issue per year in addition to thematically framed special issues.
 Please submit your manuscript in any of the categories listed below, and the Editorial Office will see that it is reviewed either for IJFAB's next open issue or for an appropriate special issue of IJFAB.

 - Conversations provide a forum for public dialogue on particular issues in bioethics.
 Scholars engaged in fruitful exchanges are encouraged to share those discussions here.
 Submissions for this section are usually 3,000–5,000 words.

 - Commentaries offer an opportunity for short analyses (under 4,000 words) of specific policy issues, legislation, court decisions, or other contemporary developments within bioethics.

 - Narratives often illuminate clinical practice or ethical thinking.
 IJFAB invites narratives that shed light on aspects of health, health care, or bioethics.
 Submissions for the section are usually in the range of 3,000–5,000 words.

-All papers submitted to IJFAB are subject to triple anonymous peer review.
+All submissions are subject to triple anonymous peer review.
 The Editorial Office aims to return an initial decision to authors within eight weeks.
 Authors are frequently asked to revise and resubmit based on extensive reviewer comments.
-The Editorial Office aims to return a decision on revised papers within 4-6 weeks.
+The Editorial Office aims to return a decision on revised papers within four-to-six weeks.